livingkurt/Weather-Dashboard/README.md

 Initially I wanted to create all of my html and css from javascript.
 But it seemed more daunting work than I thought.
 And making html wireframe is quite relaxing.

+## Issues

+* Major Cities Collapse will not uncollapse when changing window size
+* Google Chrome will not do the api calls, safari does